MedFuncta: A Unified Framework for Learning Efficient Medical Neural Fields

 Abstract

-Data as Functions
+Medical Data as Neural Functions

 Meta-Learning Shared Model Parameters (with Context Reduction)